ronnievormelker/notes/README.md

 # 2023-11-27
 - "Today's programming wisdom is to embrace simplicity and readability in your code.
 Writing clean, concise, and easily understandable code not only makes it easier for others to read and maintain, but also reduces the likelihood of introducing bugs.
 Remember, code is written once, but read many times."

+# 2023-11-28
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+It's important to remember that code is read far more often than it's written, so making it easy for others (and your future self) to understand is crucial.
+Use meaningful variable names, write clear comments, and structure your code in a logical way.
+Also, don't be afraid to break large tasks into smaller, more manageable pieces.
+This not only makes the code easier to work with, but also helps with debugging and testing.
+Lastly, always keep in mind the importance of testing your code thoroughly to ensure it works as expected in all scenarios."